droidMakk/iot-door/ReadMe.txt

 It'll start a server to which you can send the following request to control if any relay connected to a specific port

-The request is in TCP format on top of which HTTP sits.
+The request must be in TCP format on top of which HTTP sits.

 The following request can be made to control or know the status of the device